phun-ky/phun-ky.github.io/_drafts/how-to-work-with-trusted-data.md

 * Can it be reproduced?

 Verify the data by checking against other sources.
 Re-collect it, is the data the same?
 Can the data be reproduced over time?

+Within IT-development, this could be ensured during a development lifecycle with unit-tests, data validation, checking charsets and protocols.

 ## A final word